XI reaffirms China's commitment to friendly cooperation, international equity - ExBulletin

 XI reaffirms China's commitment to friendly cooperation, international equity

-Moscow, May 10 – Chinese President Xi Jinping left here after returning a state visit to Russia and attended the celebrations marking the 80th anniversary of victory in the Great Patriotic War of the Soviet Union.
+Moscow – President Xi Jinping left here after returning a state visit to Russia and attended the celebrations marking the 80th anniversary of victory in the Great Patriotic War of the Soviet Union.

 On Friday, during bilateral meetings with leaders of several countries on the sidelines of victory day celebrations, XI reaffirmed China's commitment to improve cooperation and strengthening links with these countries, and stressed the importance of maintaining multilateralism and working together to meet global challenges.